tingli-shen/Warehouse-Management/README.md

 # Warehouse-Management
-<h2> This program implements the basics of a warehouse inventory management system.
+<span style="font-size:4em;">LOVE!This program implements the basics of a warehouse inventory management system.
 The warehouse contains Items packed into
 Containers.
-There are several sizes of container, each with different capacities: </h2>
+There are several sizes of container, each with different capacities: </span>

 **Container**  **Capacity** (in 'volume units')